Current Student Resources

 Returning from leave:

-3. Contact Sandra Pearson to confirm your date of return so that your education and, if applicable, financial aid records can be updated accordingly.
+2. Contact the Director of Enrollment Services to confirm your date of return so that your education and, if applicable, financial aid records can be updated.

 • TUSDM respects the right of all students to observe their religious holidays and upon notification will make reasonable accommodation for such observances unless such an accommodation would create an undue hardship.